Research Centers / Strategic Intelligence Unit / Strategic Intelligence Briefings / Strait Signal

 High-Impact Events

-The same day, PLA activity peaked at 36 aircraft—the highest single-formation count in March—indicating deliberate combination of numerical mass with boundary violations to sharpen coercive signalling.
+The same day, PLA activity peaked at 36 aircraft—the highest single-formation count in March—indicating deliberate combination of numerical mass with boundary violations to sharpen coercive signaling.
 This coordination of volume and geographic transgression marks a tactical evolution from previous median-line crossings, which typically involved smaller packages or single-sector incursions.

 Domain breakdown